Cesargarciajr/QuizTmas/README.md

   ### User Stories

   - #### First-Time Visitor Goals
-        i.
+<br>    i.
 As a First time user I want to be able to intuitively learn how to play the game without even reading the Game.
 <br>    ii.
 But if needed check the Rules and see if its clear.
 <br>    iii.
 I might have to contact the developer for any bug or leave a message.
 <br>    iv.
 Have fun!

   - #### Returning Visitor Goals
-        i.
+<br>    i.
 As returning user I want the be able to play the game straight away.
 <br>    ii.
 Check if there is anyupdates to the game.
 <br>    iii.
 Have fun!

   - #### Frequent User Goals
-       i.
+<br>   i.
 As returning user I want the be able to play the game straight away.
 <br>   ii.
 Check if there is anyupdates to the game.
 <br>   iii.
 Have fun!